Nuclear Magnetic Relaxation Time near Compensation Temperature in Ferrimagnetic Insulator: Results: Nuclear Magnetic Relaxation due to the Raman Process

-On the other hand, it is clear that $E_g$ becomes zero at $T_A$ instead of $T_M$,
+On the other hand, it is clear that $E_g$ becomes zero at $T_A$ instead of $T_M$

-The magnon excitations in RIGs are reported by inelastic neutron scattering~\cite{plant77,nambu20}.
-However, $E_g$ around the compensation temperatures has not yet been clarified.
-The loss of $E_g$ must be associated with the increase of domain wall speed at $T_A$\cite{jiang06,stanciu07,kjkim17,skkim19} and the enhancement of NMR signal\cite{imai20}.
-Such remarkable changes of domain wall will make the ferrimagnet more useful material for spintronics.
-More important is that consistent understanding among NMR, ESR, and neutron scattering will be useful.
+Magnon excitations in RIGs \tblu{have been} reported \tblu{from} inelastic neutron scattering~\cite{plant77,nambu20}.
+However, $E_g$ \tblu{has not yet been clarified }around the compensation temperature.
+The loss of $E_g$ must be associated with the increase of domain wall speed at $T_A$\cite{jiang06,stanciu07,kjkim17,skkim19} and the enhancement of NMR signals\cite{imai20}.
+Such remarkable changes of the domain walls will make ferrimagnets more useful for spintronics.
+A consistent understanding \tblu{of the} NMR, ESR, and neutron-scattering \tblu{results will be even more important and }useful.

-\begin{acknowledgment} The author thanks S. Maekawa, H. Chudo, M. Imai, M. Fujita and Y. Kawamoto for useful and helpful discussions.
+\begin{acknowledgment} The author thanks S. Maekawa, H. Chudo, M. Imai, M. Fujita, Y. Kawamoto, \tblu{S. Kambe, Y. Tokunaga, and H. Sakai} for useful and helpful discussions.
 This work was supported by Grants-in-Aid for Scientific Research (Grant 18H04492 and 20K03810) from JSPS and MEXT, and by the inter-university cooperative research program of IMR Tohoku University (20N0006).
 A part of the numerical calculation was done with the supercomputer of JAEA. \end{acknowledgment}